fluxninja/aperture/docs/content/introduction.md

 ```

 Welcome to the [FluxNinja Aperture](https://github.com/fluxninja/aperture)
-project, an open-source platform designed to empower cloud-native reliability
+project, an open source platform designed to empower cloud-native reliability
 engineering.
 The platform provides a unified controllability layer that enables
 platform and reliability engineering teams to manage complex microservices-based
 applications with ease.